petedejoy/documentation/v2/clickstream/destinations/doubleclick-floodlight.md

 Custom properties can be added to the events sent to Doubleclick by specifying the specific property and mapping to the corresponding property label in Doubleclick (e.g. u1, u2, etc.)

-Once you have all of this set up, click 'Create Desination' to activate your pipeline.
+Once you have all of this set up, click 'Create Destination' to activate your pipeline.